Policy reviewed July 2022.

 - Withdraw their consent to the future processing of data at any time (this does not affect processing before that date)

 Although requests do not have to be made in writing- it is easier to manage requests if they are made in this way.
-When we receive a request, we will acknowledge it within 7 days, and we will respond within 40 days.
+When we receive a request, we will acknowledge it within 7 days, and we will respond within one month.

 By contacting Ryan Thompson (Chambers’ Data Protection Officer) at 35 Bedford Row, London, WC1R 4JH or via email to Ryan.Thompson@drystone.com.